You’ve created your social media profiles and you are ready to go!

 Will you podcast?
 If so, you’ll be able to…

-- Embed podcast episodes on your website or blog, share podcast episode links to Facebook, Twitter, Pinterest, LinkedIn, Google Plus, and Instagram (directing people to visit your link in your Instagram bio to listen to your podcast in full), and share links to your podcasts as newsletter material.
+- Embed podcast episodes on your website or blog, share podcast episode links to Facebook, Twitter, Pinterest, LinkedIn, Google My Business, and Instagram (directing people to visit your link in your Instagram bio to listen to your podcast in full), and share links to your podcasts as newsletter material.

 Will you create videos?
 If so, you’ll be able to…

-- Go Live on Facebook, YouTube, Twitter or Instagram, upload already-made videos to Facebook, YouTube, LinkedIn, Google Plus, Pinterest or Instagram, embed videos on your website or blog, and share links to your videos on Facebook, LinkedIn, Pinterest, Google Plus and Instagram.
+- Go Live on Facebook, YouTube, Twitter, or Instagram, upload already-made videos to Facebook, YouTube, LinkedIn, Google My Business, Pinterest or Instagram, embed videos on your website or blog, and share links to your videos on Facebook, LinkedIn, Pinterest, Google My Business and Instagram.

 No one can write your brand’s story or showcase your expertise the way you can.
 Creating content is one of the very best and most worthwhile ways to do both.
 Even online, a potential customer needs to move through the Know, Like, Trust process with you and your small business before they are going to decide to buy from you.
 Relying too heavily – or completely – on other people’s content to populate your social media feeds will make it so your social media platforms aren’t nearly as effective as they would otherwise be.